August 12, 2018

-In developing a marketing campaign for selling a business, the effectiveness of a broad campaign versus the risk of breach of confidentiality must be carefully weighted.
+In developing a marketing campaign for selling a business in Pennsylvania or any other state, the effectiveness of a broad campaign versus the risk of breach of confidentiality must be carefully weighted.
 The M&A advisor needs to analyze the potential target market for the business to be sold to and formulate a strategy around it.
 There are essentially two approaches:

 - A general marketing approach—to a broad market of potential investors